 Article Translations: (Spanish)

-Shingles, also called zoster or herpes zoster, is a skin rash caused by a viral infection of the nerves just below the skin.
-Shingles usually appears as a stripe of irritated skin and blisters on one side of the chest or back, but it can occur anywhere on the body, including on the face and near the eyes.
+Shingles, also called zoster or herpes zoster, is a skin rash caused by a viral infection of the nerves right below the skin.

-When the rash finally shows up, it starts as groups of pimples on one side of the body or the face.
+The rash starts as groups of tiny pimples on one side of the body or the face.
 It's often in the shape of a band or belt.
-The pimples change to pus-filled blisters that break open and scab over in about 7 to 10 days.
-Once the blisters are scabbed over, they begin to heal.
-The scabs usually heal and fall off about 2 to 4 weeks after the rash starts.
+The pimples change to pus-filled blisters that break open and scab over in about 7–10 days.
+The scabs usually heal and fall off about 2–4 weeks after the rash starts.

-- Ongoing pain (post-herpetic neuralgia): Damaged nerve fibers in the skin send confused messages to the brain, leading to pain that can go on for a long time after the shingles rash is gone.
+- Ongoing pain (post-herpetic neuralgia): Damaged nerve fibers in the skin send confused messages to the brain, leading to pain.
+Pain can go on for a long time after the shingles rash is gone.
 This is the most common shingles complication.

-- Vision problems: Shingles near or in an eye, it can lead to vision loss.
+- Vision problems: Shingles near or in an eye can lead to vision loss.

 - Skin infections: A shingles rash can become infected with bacteria, leading to impetigo or cellulitis.

 - Nervous system problems: Shingles on the face can involve different nerves that connect to the brain.
 This can lead to nerve-related problems such as facial paralysis, hearing problems, and problems with balance.
 In very rare cases, shingles can lead to encephalitis (inflammation of the brain).